Nadasawah90/install-Prometheus-and-graphana-on-Kubernetes-using-Helm-/README.md

 kube-flannel-ds-zsvck   1/1     Running   0          28s

-2- related to the limitation of vagrant to create PV and  PVC  cretae yaml file to skip the issue of cresation promethous
+2- Related to the limitation of vagrant to create PV and  PVC  cretae yaml file to skip the issue of cresation promethous

 [root@master01 ~]# cat minimal-values.yaml